cloudbau/cloudbau.github.io/_posts/2016-05-06-neutron-ipv6.markdown

 With the runout of available IPv4 space, the importance of being able to use IPv6 addresses instead or at least in addition has been ever increasing.
 Obviously this also applies to virtualized hosts deployed in OpenStack clouds.
-Now when it comes to the actual implementation within Newton, there is a significant difference in the treatment of IPv4 and IPv6 that we will have to take into account for our deployment.
+Now when it comes to the actual implementation within Neutron, there is a significant difference in the treatment of IPv4 and IPv6 that we will have to take into account for our deployment.